greesh02/Smart-parking-system/README.md

 ---

 ### 🧠 Overview
-A **vision-based smart parking system** that uses camera modules and edge processing to detect available parking spaces in real time.
+A **vision-based smart parking system** that uses camera modules, Object detection and LLM to detect available parking spaces in real time.
 It integrates a **multimodal Large Language Model (LLM)** capable of processing both **images and text** to provide **context-aware reasoning and insights** — such as summarizing parking lot scene and generating vacant slot count.

 ---